- CFP Green Buildings maps out Alliander’s office circularity

 – Ernst-Willem van Drumpt, Manager Facilities at Alliander

-Raw material consumption of 53 kg/m2 results in circular label B
+Raw material consumption of 53 kg/m2 results in circular EPC B

 Raw material savings on waste and electricity ensure substantial reduction